bobgood2/book/book/Prompts/Outline.md

 level of detail needed for a compelling book.

 #context stack explanation
 You will see the history from the most global context first, with the users expectation.
+Each context in the stack is separated by a '---' line.
 If you are creating an outline for the entire book or document, the context stack will not contain anything else.
 Otherwise, we will see the outline generated at the top level, and potentially see users notes to update or guide the process.
 Then the system will translate part of the outline into sections, and you will only be able to see the instructions relevant to your section.
 At this point you may be generating an outline from this, or you may be one or more levels further